xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 When a packet is received, the FA performs a lookup on the destination address:
 - first lookup is performed in the LEM searching for a IPv4/32 exact match
 - second lookup is accessing the LPM searching for a variable length match between IPv4/31 and IPv4/25
-- third lookup is done in the LEM again searching for a IPv4/24 exact match
+- third lookup is done in the LEM again, searching for a IPv4/24 exact match
 - finally, the fourth lookup is checking the LPM a second time searching for a variable length match between IPv4/23 and /0

 All is done in one single clock tick, it doesn't require any kind of recirculation and doesn't impact the performance (in bandwidth or in packet per second).